-Facebook Ads for landscaping are a powerful promotional channel to acquire new customers for your lawn care business.
-There are still hundreds of millions of users on Facebook, making it a market through which businesses everywhere absolutely have to advertise.
+Facebook Ads for landscaping can be a powerful promotional tool to acquire new customers for your lawn care business.
+There are still hundreds of millions of users on Facebook, making it a market through which businesses everywhere can capitalize.

-When you are a landscaping business, the industry can be crowded regardless of the local area.
-Because of this, your business needs to find a way to attract your audience’s attention and make your business stand out from the rest of the market.
+As a landscaping business, the industry can be crowded regardless of your service area.
+Because of this, your business needs methods to capture the audience’s attention and stand out from nearby competitors.

 Choose Your Facebook Ad Type

 Not all ads are created equally, which is the case for Facebook.
-As a matter of fact, Facebook runs seven different ad formats that you will need to choose from:
+As a matter of fact, Facebook runs eight different ad formats that you can choose from:

 The ad you choose will depend on your ad campaign’s objectives.
 Posting your ads on Facebook can include things like generating brand awareness, website traffic, or just developing engaging content that your audience clamors for.